juergenweb/FrontendLoginRegister/README.md

 * **`From email address`** Enter the email address, which should be displayed as sender email address for emails
 * **`Sender name`** Enter the name, which should be displayed as sender of the emails
 * **`Email Texts`** You can customize the text of each email, that will be send by this module, using a CKEditor field
+* **`Set image size`** You can set the size of the user image as it should be displayed on the user profile page
+* **`Restrict user image file size`** You can restrict the max file size of the user image for the upload to prevent upload of huge files
+* **`Disable phpini max file size validation`** By default the max file size will be restricted by the max file size as set inside the phpini file, but you can disable it if you want

 Some settings will be taken from the FrontendForms module settings (fe enable/disable Captcha, logging failed attempts,...) and cannot be set individually in the module configuration of this module globally, but you can always change form